March 3, 2025

 Transcriptions

-Securing a sponsorship for your YouTube channel is one of the most effective ways to start making money as a creator.
-Despite the rise of short-form video platforms like TikTok, almost half of marketers still plan to spend their influencer marketing budget on YouTube.
+Securing a sponsorship for your YouTube channel is one of the most effective ways to make money on YouTube as a creator.
+Despite the growing popularity of short-form video platforms like TikTok, nearly half of marketers still allocate their influencer marketing budgets to YouTube, according to a study from Influencer Marketing Hub.

-Statista found YouTube sponsorship deals vary by subscriber count:
+Statista (YouTube stats) reports that YouTube sponsorship rates vary depending on a creator’s subscriber count:

 • 1,000 to 10,000 subscribers: Up to $850